Webster Bank

 Webster Bank is an American commercial bank based in Stamford, Connecticut.
-It has 177 branches and 316 ATMs located in Connecticut; Massachusetts; Rhode Island; and Westchester County, New York.
+It has 177 branches and 316 ATMs located in Connecticut; Massachusetts; Rhode Island; New Jersey; Westchester, Orange, Ulster, and Rockland counties in New York as well as New York City.

 History

 Webster was founded in 1935 by Harold Webster Smith as the First Federal Savings of Waterbury in Connecticut.
 Only 24 years old, Smith borrowed from family and friends to found the lending institution providing home loans to Connecticut citizens.
 He served as CEO until 1987 and as chairman of the board until 1995 when First Federal was renamed Webster Bank in his honor.

 Timeline

 Among milestones in Webster's history: